Rally Red: 1967 Chevrolet Corvette 327/350 4-Speed – Sold?

 The final model year of a car’s production run typically proves to be the best as the engineers make modifications necessary to fix deficiencies found in prior model years.
 Historically, final model year cars tend to be the lowest production as consumers wait for the latest and greatest model.
 Such is the paradox of the 1967 C2 Corvette.

-This restored Rally Red over white 1967 Chevrolet Corvette convertible currently listed here on Craigslist in Glen Rock, New Jersey (Newark) is a prime example of how far Chevrolet engineers improved the C2 from its more humble 1963 beginnings.
+This restored Rally Red over white 1967 Chevrolet Corvette convertible, originally listed in November 2022 on Craigslist in Glen Rock, New Jersey (Newark), is a prime example of how far Chevrolet engineers improved the C2 from its more humble 1963 beginnings.
 In addition to four-wheel disc brakes and improved cooling, 1967 C2 Corvettes featured several federally-mandated safety improvements.
-With a non-original motor, this is a ’67 Corvette you can actually drive and enjoy without having the fear of adding miles to it.
+With a non-original motor, this is a ’67 Corvette you can drive and enjoy without fear of adding miles to it.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $67,100 and its #1 “Excellent” appraisal of $92,200 before getting into adjustments for the various options.